Fascism and ideology: Ideological origins

-A major event that greatly influenced the development of fascism was the October Revolution of 1917, in which Bolshevik communists led by Vladimir Lenin seized power in Russia.
-The revolution in Russia gave rise to a fear of communism among the elites and among society at large in several European countries, and fascist movements gained support by presenting themselves as a radical anti-communist political force.
-Anti-communism was also an expression of fascist anti-universalism, as communism insisted on international working class unity while fascism insisted on national interests.
-In addition, fascist anti-communism was linked to anti-Semitism and even anti-capitalism, because many fascists believed that communism and capitalism were both Jewish creations meant to undermine nation-states.
-The Nazis advocated the conspiracy theory that Jewish communists were working together with Jewish finance capital against Germany.
+The October Revolution in Russia in 1917 gave rise to a fear of communism among the elites as well as among society at large in several European countries, and fascist movements gained support by presenting themselves as a radical anti-communist political force.
+Anti-communism was also an expression of fascist anti-universalism, because communism insisted on international working class unity while fascism insisted on national interests.
 After World War I, fascists have commonly campaigned on anti-Marxist agendas.